Sign In to Your Account

 Call for discount

 |Full Tube Qty = 10|

 The United States Mints America the Beautiful silver coins program to commemorate some of the most beautiful and interesting natural and historic sites in the country.
 Many of the coins commemorate a National Park in different regions across the US.
-These 5 oz US mint silver bullion coins, replicas of the much smaller ATB quarters which circulate as coinage, are enormously popular based on the stunning designs and larger-than-life size.
+These 5 oz US mint silver bullion coins, replicas of the much smaller ATB silver quarters which circulate as coinage, are enormously popular based on the stunning designs and larger-than-life size.
 The “Fort Moultrie” coin, issued in 2016, is no exception.

 We’ve delved into the history behind Fort Moultrie and the coin specifications to provide everything you need to know about it.

 Fort Moultrie was the first fortification built on Sullivan’s Island in South Carolina.
 It was designed to protect that island and defend the important port city of Charleston.
 Fort Moultrie went on to play a very substantial role in throughout various wars.
 These include both World Wars as well as the Civil and Revolutionary Wars.

 The fort was still under construction when it was attacked by the British navy in 1776.
 It was bombarded for 9 hours before the nine naval ships were forced to retire.
 Charleston was temporarily saved from British occupation and the fort took its name from its commander – Colonel William Moultrie.

 At the end of the Revolutionary war, Fort Moultrie was abandoned with little of the fortifications remaining by 1791.
 Congress gave it a second life when war broke out between Britain and France in 1793.
 The nation needed to safeguard the Atlantic coastline and Fort Moultrie was rebuilt as part of large system of coastal defenses.
 But shortly thereafter it was once again abandoned and then destroyed by a hurricane in 1804.